willyjohn1/NSMB-Practice-Hack/README.md

 # NSMB-Practice-Hack
 This is a patch for New Super Mario Bros. for the DS made by willyjohn1 (Will) This patch has edits to many levels with the purpose of practicing speedrun tech and tricks in a more efficient way than an unmodified ROM.
-This README includes a list of the edits and then further down is some info on how to use a patch file if you need it!
+This README includes a list of the edits and then further down is some info on how to use a patch file if you need it and a note about save files.

 Edits Made:
   > 8-2: A 2nd pipe has been added to the start area that leads straight to the barrel room (fast 8-2 room).
 This is for fast 8-2 practice or even barrel jump practice.